Ziaullah Afridi: Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-01 (Peshawar-I) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-01 (Peshawar-I) in the 2013 Pakistani general election.
 He received 22,932 votes and defeated a candidate of Pakistan Muslim League (J).

 In March 2014, he was inducted into the provincial Khyber Pakhtunkhwa cabinet of Chief Minister Pervez Khattak and was made Provincial minister of Khyber Pakhtunkhwa for mines and mineral development.